-The purpose of this section is to provide information on the design architecture for xCAT on z/VM and z/Linux.
+This section provides information on the architecture of xCAT on z/VM and zLinux.

 Figure 1.
 Shows the layout of xCAT on System z.

 xCAT is used to manage virtual servers within multiple z/VM partitions.
 The xCAT management node (MN) can be installed on any zLinux.
 It communicates with a System z hardware control point (zHPC) over SSH, which is required on each z/VM partition in order to manage it.
 The zHCP is a zLinux, and its purpose is to interface with the SMAPI and CP layer.
 It utilizes a C socket interface to communicate with the SMAPI layer and VMCP Linux module to communicate with the CP layer.